jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 ![center](/figs/2016-9-10-hierarchical-data-management-and-visualization/by_mount-1.png)

-Upon each mountain it seems like there isn't a clear picture.
+It would appear that Bergmann's rule does not apply to these mountains.
 What's going on?

 Let's use `facet_wrap()` to look at the each genus separately, and let's highlight the species with different colors.